 These grants are for student use as outlined below.
 There are two types of funds:

-- General Emergency Funds are up to $300- designed to provide financial assistance to students with the following extenuating expenses:
+- General Student Success Funds are up to $300- designed to provide financial assistance to students with the following extenuating expenses:

 In order to be eligible for either emergency grant(s) students must meet all of the following criteria: